Australian Rocket Systems Training Network

 • Network with fellow industry partners, government agencies, and Space and Defence departments dedicated to swiftly enhancing our workforce capabilities.

-The ARPTN is a coordinating body consisting of government, educational, and industry organisations.
+The ARSTN is a coordinating body consisting of government, educational, and industry organisations.
 It aims to establish a world-class training and education ecosystem in Australia to support all aspects of rocketry and propulsion for the defence and space sectors.
 It will actively link in with other National programs to reduce duplication and maximise the funds from industry and government to realise our ambitious vision.

-ARPTN was conceived in 2023 through a series of workshops aimed at discussing education and training in propulsion and launch technologies.
+ARSTN was conceived in 2023 through a series of workshops aimed at discussing education and training in propulsion and launch technologies.
 These workshops involved representation from universities, private and public companies, government departments, and other key stakeholders.

-The vision of ARPTN is to see Australia excel in rocket manufacturing for defence and space applications.
+The vision of ARSTN is to see Australia excel in rocket manufacturing for defence and space applications.
 It aims to become a global hub for the design, testing, and evaluation of propulsion, launch, and rocket systems.

 The technical focus areas include solid motors, liquid motors, hybrids, advanced manufacturing, guidance, simulation, systems engineering, design, test and evaluation, policy, sustainability, regulations, and compliance.

-ARPTN engages in collaborative proposals for research and education funding, input into undergraduate and master’s level coursework, internship programs, and grand challenge programs.
+ARSTN engages in collaborative proposals for research and education funding, input into undergraduate and master’s level coursework, internship programs, and grand challenge programs.

 Have questions or ready to join?